 The Nucleus Software which is being amortised over 7 years is a core driver of the Company's future growth strategy.
-The Orion software and NPP software assets are being amortised over 7 years and represent investment in the Company's newest lines of business.
+The Orion software and NPP software assets are being amortised over 5 and 7 years respectively.

-A recoverable value of the assets in excess of its carrying value is supported and therefore the assets are not impaired at 30 June 2020 (2019: nil).
+A recoverable value of the assets in excess of its carrying value is supported and therefore the assets are not impaired at 30 June 2021 (2020: nil).